MindSystemm/CTF-WriteUps/Challenges/PatriotCTF23/Writeups.md

             execute_instruction(curr_ins, vm)
 ```

-It has a lots of details but I think it helps a lot.
-One optimization would be to puts debug level to hide/show more information.
+This is the first time i'm writing an emulator so it probably has some mistake.
+Anyway, it has a lots of details so that the output is clear.
+One optimization would be to make a difference between emulator/disassemble so that we can or follow the instruction flow or only get the fulled decompiled code.
 Anyway, As the challenge asks use for some inputs, they are probably compared somewhere so let's just control+F to find this cmp instruction :

 ![Output](./Images/Reduced.png)